Anthony Michael Hall: SNL: 1985

+Post-Hughes

 Hall was offered the starring role in the 1987 film Full Metal Jacket in a conversation with Stanley Kubrick, but after an eight-month negotiation, a financial agreement could not be reached.
 "It was a difficult decision, because in that eight-month period, I read everything I could about the guy, and I was really fascinated by him," Hall said when asked about the film.
 "I wanted to be a part of that film, but it didn't work out.
 But all sorts of stories circulated, like I got on set and I was fired, or I was pissed at him for shooting too long.
 It's all not true."
 He was replaced with Matthew Modine.
-His next film was 1988's Johnny Be Good, in which he worked with Uma Thurman and fellow Saturday Night Live cast member Robert Downey, Jr. The film was a critical failure, and some reviewers panned Hall's performance as a high school football star, stating that he, the movies' reigning geek, was miscast in the role.
-A review for The Washington Post claimed that the film was "crass, vulgar, and relentlessly brain-dead."
+His next film was 1988's Johnny Be Good, in which he worked with Uma Thurman and fellow Saturday Night Live cast member Robert Downey Jr. The film was a critical failure, and some reviewers panned Hall's performance as a high school football star, stating that he, the movies' reigning geek, was miscast in the role.
+A review for The Washington Post claimed that the film was "crass, vulgar, and relentlessly brain-dead".

+Hall was considered for the role of Nuke Laloosh in Bull Durham.
+He was the top choice of Orion Pictures executives, but the actor irritated writer-director Ron Shelton by showing up unprepared for interviews.
+"I thought Ron was going to shoot him," said producer Mark Burg.